timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/recipe/completion.md

 ## With Tools

-You can pass tools to the completion hook if your model supports function calling:
+You can pass tools to the completion hook if your model supports tool calling:

 ```tsx
 import { useCompletion, useTool } from '@hashbrownai/react';